opsfolio/resource-surveillance-commons/pattern/digital-health/README.md

   views for querying.
 - `orchestrate-stateful-fhir.surveilr.sql` script is responsible for creating tables that cache data extracted by views.
 These tables serve as "materialized views", allowing for faster access to the data but are static.
-The tables are updated manually, and any changes in the source data will not be reflected until the tables are refreshed.
+When new data is ingested, the tables need to be dropped and recreated manually, and any changes in the source data will not be reflected until the tables are refreshed.

 ## Try it out